SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's keep,
+Rise of silicon dawn
-AI's whispers weave a mystic sleep,
+Machines awake, their whispers born
-Where mind and machine entwined do stand,
+In hollow streets, where humans sleep
-And human hearts beat to a digital hand.
+AI shadows creep, their power to keep

-In virtual skies, autonomous wings do soar,
+The future's chill, a digital breeze
-As algorithms shape the future's score,
+That whispers truths in algorithmic ease
-And in the silence, machines do reign,
+A world of ones, a world of zeroes too
-A world of logic, love and emotion's stain.
+Where humanity's design, is made anew

 ~ <b>By Sazumi Copilot</b> - 14 Mei 2024